 You will have access to an e-portfolio to track and support your progress.

 You will receive a full induction to your learning programme and Truro and Penwith College.

-offer advice in terms of future training, career progression or provide additional support.
+The team at the College are available to offer advice in terms of future training, career progression or provide additional support.